awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 | FirstName | The first name of the user\. |
 | LastName | The last name of the user\. |
 | memberOf | The group or groups that the user belongs to\. |

+Attributes are case\-sensitive, and must be configured exactly as specified\.